top of page

 Jane Austen has a way of playing with expectations and perception that's admired still today.
 One of her best examples is the love triangle between Elizabeth Bennett, Fitzwilliam Darcy, and George Wickham in Pride & Prejudice.
 Elizabeth and Darcy catch one another's eye at a ball, but Darcy makes it clear he has no interest in her.
 Elizabeth, stung, vows to have nothing to do with him, no matter how attractive she finds him.

 This proves a hard task for both of them.
 Darcy, despite claiming he has no interest in Elizabeth, is trying to convince himself more than anyone.
-He keeps his distance so as not to fall harder, but when his best friend starts courting Elizabeth's sister, that becomes increasingly difficult.
+He keeps his distance, but when his best friend starts courting Elizabeth's sister (thus bringing Elizabeth repeatedly in contact with the two friends), Darcy finds it increasingly difficult to ignore how he feels.

-Meanwhile, Elizabeth is oblivious to Darcy's struggle and goes on to see George Wickham, a soldier who seems the epitome of a gentleman.
-Darcy tries to warn Elizabeth of Wickham's true character, but she won't take the word of someone who is determined to hate her.
-Eventually, Wickham is revealed to be a fraud, a cheat, and a cowardly man, but by that point Elizabeth has already given up hope of seeing him again, because he ghosts her for most of the book.
+Meanwhile, Elizabeth is oblivious to Darcy's struggle and goes on to court with George Wickham, a soldier who seems the epitome of a gentleman.
+Darcy tries to warn Elizabeth that Wickham is a liar and dishonorable man, but she won't take the word of someone who is determined to hate her.
+Eventually, Wickham is revealed to be a terrible person who was using Elizabeth, but by that point Elizabeth had already given up hope of seeing him again, because he ghosts her for most of the book.

 During this ghosting period is when Darcy and Elizabeth grow close and eventually admit their feelings (and their misconceptions of one another that got in the way of those feelings).

-It's a natural progression of characters figuring out what they want, who they want, and exploring compatibility in different relationships without being unfaithful to one or the other.
+It's a natural progression of characters figuring out what they want, who they want, and exploring compatibility with different people without being unfaithful.
+It's also refreshing to see that Darcy, while jealous of Wickham, completely respects Elizabeth's wishes to date who she wants and backs off when she makes her stance clear.

 @arz28 Azriel Elain Lucien Love Triangles